 The Lenovo IdeaPad 3 15 has an okay touchpad.
-It's a bit small and doesn't feel smooth, and you can only click near the bottom of the touchpad, making actions like dragging and dropping over long distances hard.
-Palm rejection is okay most of the time, but there are some instances where it would register a movement or tap.
+It's a bit small and doesn't feel smooth, and you can only click near the bottom of the touchpad, making dragging and dropping over long distances hard.
+Palm rejection is usually okay, but there are some instances where it would register a movement or tap.
 If you want a laptop with a better touchpad, check out the ASUS Vivobook 16 M1605 (2023).

 The webcam's video quality is decent.
 It captures some fine details like the writing on the bottle or the cards, but the whole image is overexposed, making colors appear washed out.
 The microphone sounds good overall; however, it's a bit quiet, and there's some static in the background.
 The privacy cover is only a physical switch and doesn't deactivate the camera at the software level, so it can still record audio when shut.
 Lastly, Lenovo's specifications indicate there's a Windows Hello-compatible IR camera to log in via facial recognition, but the feature isn't available when we tried activating it in Windows.

 The Lenovo IdeaPad 3 has a decent port selection.
 There are two USB-A ports; the one on the left supports USB 3.2 Gen 1 standard (up to 5Gbps data transfer), while the one on the right supports only USB 2.0 standard (up to 480Mbps).
 The USB-C port also supports USB 3.2 Gen 1 data transfer rate.
 Unfortunately, you can't use the USB-C to charge the laptop or connect an external display.

 The Lenovo IdeaPad 3 laptop's wireless adapter is a Realtek 8822CE.
 Lenovo advertises Wi-Fi 6 and Bluetooth 5.1 support on some models; however, they don't specify which wireless adapter those models use.